-Anesta Iwan is a new candidate of the Masters in Design Engineering at Harvard’s Graduate School of Design (GSD) and School of Engineering and Applied Sciences (SEAS), where she will begin to pursue ideas and prototypes around smarter living.
-She is curious about the science behind food, buildings, and behind our everyday products, where design and engineering merge and have a larger and more global impact.
+Anesta Iwan is a second-year candidate of the Masters in Design Engineering at Harvard’s Graduate School of Design (GSD) and School of Engineering and Applied Sciences (SEAS), where she will begin to pursue ideas and prototypes around wellness and living.
+She is curious about the science behind food, healthcare, buildings, and behind our everyday products, where design and engineering merge and have a larger and more global impact.

 She constantly looks for challenges through multiple design competitions in her evenings and she spends her weekends on the ice, where she enjoys coaching figure skating to both kids and adults.